Thepan808/TG-MusicPlayer/README.md

 - `API_HASH`
 - `SESSION` - A Pyrogram String Session.
 Get one from [Here](https://replit.com/@dashezup/generate-pyrogram-session-string)
 - `HNDLR` - Your Userbot Handler (Default is !)
+- `GROUP_MODE` - if Value is set to `True`, Anyone can Play.
+Set it to `False` to restrict play access to Sudo Users/Contacts only.

 ## Commands and Usage